HapticlabsIO/UnityHapticlabsController/readme.md

 From anywhere in your project you can call the following function to trigger feedback on the Satellite.

-Make sure to upload the tracks to the Satellite in Hapticlabs Studio before calling this function.
-(See Setup)
+If you communicate through a Serial connection, make sure to upload the tracks to the Satellite in Hapticlabs Studio before calling this function (See Prepare Serial communication).
+If you communicate through TCP, make sure Hapticlabs Studio is running and the track is present in the currently opened project in Hapticlabs Studio.

 ```cs
 Hapticlabs.StartTrack("trackName");